Missing 411: The Hunted

 Directed by Michael DeGrazier | Written by David Paulides

 Essentially, these are cases that have extremely odd or unusual circumstances surrounding them.
 A mentally ill person going missing in the woods would not qualify for Paulides’ studies; nor would anyone who purposely wanted to be missing.
-Rather, Paulides focuses on people who shouldn’t have gone missing, and if they did, should have been quickly and easily found by search and rescue teams.
-Paranormal enthusiasts seem to love him, as there is an implied “abnormality” to the disappearances, while skeptics appear to not really care for Paulides, claiming he’s seeing patterns where there are none.
+Rather, Paulides focuses on people who shouldn’t have gone missing.
+And if they did, should have been quickly and easily found by search and rescue teams.
+Paranormal enthusiasts seem to love him, as there is an implied “abnormality” to the disappearances.
+Meanwhile, skeptics appear to not really care for Paulides, claiming he’s seeing patterns where there are none.
 But is either the love or loathing deserved?

 The Missing 411 books examine disappearances in nature, from small children to experienced hunters.
-And it’s the hunters who are the subject of the new movie by Paulides, “Missing 411: The Hunted.”
+And it’s the hunters who are the subject of the new movie by Paulides, Missing 411: The Hunted.
 A small sampling of some of the more unusual cases are included here in the movie to serve as examples.
 Thomas Messick, an 82-year old hunter who went missing in the Adirondacks in upstate New York, was an experienced woodsman who really didn’t have the physical capability to wander far from his hunting position, yet seemed to vanish without a trace.
 The Santa Fe cluster is examined, and involves an experienced female hiker named Audrey Kaplan who went missing and was then found in some very mysterious circumstances, as well as Melvin Nadel, an elk hunter who had a leg injury, who went missing approximately 150 yards from his vehicle.

 The film makes no mention of this, but anyone with even a remote interest in Bigfoot is familiar with Ron Morehead, his “Sierra Sounds,” and his connection to Bigfoot research.
-I’m sure Paulides and Morehead have been at the same paranormal conventions many times over, so I’m not sure why this wasn’t addressed.
+I’m guessing Paulides and Morehead have been at the same paranormal conventions many times over, so I’m not sure why this wasn’t addressed.
 All of that aside, the Sierra sounds, which have been described as “samurai chatter,” allegedly are sounds of Bigfoot-like creatures around Morehead’s camp, yelling and communicating with each other, sometimes in what sounds like a foreign (some would say Japanese-sounding) language, and even responding to the hunters’ mimicking responses.
 Creepy stuff, whether you believe Morehead or not.
 I understand why Paulides included this story in the movie, but by the same token, I can understand why skeptics grab hold of this for ammunition against his credibility.

 The last story is similar to the Morehead case, both in its paranormal nature and in the fame of a person directly connected to the account, again without ever really acknowledging who the person is.
 The incident is aptly titled “The Predator Case,” and follows a female hunter who witnessed an unusual sight while in her tree blind: an amorphous, seemingly “cloaked” figure moving through the trees, sort of like how the Predator camouflaged itself in the Predator films.
 The hunter also captured an unusual image on her cell phone during her sighting, and the image is not just blurry, but also of an aspect ratio that would have been impossible to capture on her old Blackberry phone.

 This is no low-budget production, either.
 The cinematography was breathtaking, and the score, while subtle, was perfectly eerie.
 Paulides hosts and narrates, and does a masterful job of setting up the stories and connecting all of the strange plot points.
 He is definitely knowledgeable about the cases, the facts surrounding them, and why they are so mysterious.
 For the most part, he walks a fine line, and very well I might add, of insinuating that something weird is going on with these cases, without coming out and saying “Hey, this is paranormal!”
 Because honestly, I don’t think he believes that’s necessarily the case.
 Not for all of the cases, anyway.
 But I appreciate his open-mindedness.

 Honestly, I don’t understand the ire the skeptics seem to have for Paulides.
 Yes, perhaps the number of people missing is not statistically unusual.
 But he doesn’t really ever say that it is.
 What he is saying is that these particular cases, which all meet certain criteria of being odd, are unusual in their clusters and in their circumstances.
 He never says Bigfoot murdered these people, or that aliens abducted these people, or that mystical portals opened up and swallowed them into a parallel dimension.
 His position is simply that these cases, when looked at closely, are very, very strange.
 Some of these people did not have failing health or limiting physical injuries.
 So why did they disappear?

-Missing 411: The Hunted” is a must-see for anyone with an interest in unexplained mysteries, paranormal or otherwise.
+Missing 411: The Hunted is a must-see for anyone with an interest in unexplained mysteries, paranormal or otherwise.
 The stories presented are sad, bewildering, and deeply unsettling.
 There’s a great mystery presented here, and there’s something more going on with these cases than we are being led to believe.
 There might be rational explanations for some of these stories, but watch for yourself, and you’ll soon see that the effort to explain some of these mysteries rationally starts to feel a bit more ridiculous than simply accepting the paranormal alternatives.